Acids/Base and Reactions

 Enalapril is a prodrug that is converted to Enalaprilat, an active angiotensin-converting enzyme (ACE) inhibitor.
 A prodrug is an inactive molecule that undergoes reaction to become an active drug.
 Enalapril has handedness or is chiral.
 It has 3 chiral centers, so there are 23 = 8 different versions.

 Enalapril is hydrolyzed in vivo to the active form Enalaprilat by hydrolysis.
-Hydrolysis is a chemical reaction where water causes the lysis (breaking apart) of a compound into smaller components.
+Hydrolysis is a chemical reaction where water (hydro) causes the breaking apart (lysis) of a compound into smaller components.
 This hydrolysis alters the molecule’s solubility and acidity (pKa), making Enalaprilat more polar and better suited for binding to ACE.

 Action